onnoowl/personal-site/README.md

 ## Summary

-I am a software developer with Master's degree, diverse experience in backend, frontend, deep learning, quantum computing, entrepreneurship, and over a dozen programming languages.
+I am a software developer with a Master's degree in computer science and years of diverse experience in backend, frontend, deep learning, quantum computing, entrepreneurship, and over a dozen programming languages.

 My work experience includes internships at Qualcomm, IBM, and five summers at SAS Institute.
 While at SAS, I gained experience with deep learning, data analysis, deployment technologies, and developed a deep learning patent.
 At IBM, I learned more about quantum computing and data visualization.
 At Qualcomm, I developed a DirectX ray tracing demo and analyzed its performance characteristics.